 If you are borrowing money to purchase a property, the lending organisation will usually have a valuer inspect the property prior to lending.
 However, you may also want to get an independent valuation.
 Costs will vary depending on the property.

 You can choose to appoint a buyer’s advocate to find and secure a property for you.
 It’s also a good idea to appoint a solicitor or qualified conveyancing agent to handle the legal paperwork associated with the purchase of your property, once your offer has been accepted.

 Visit the Law Institute of Victoria website to find a solicitor in your area.

-Median house prices
+Median prices in Australia

-Source: Domain House Price Report.
+Source: Domain House Price Report March 2020.